marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-directory-search.rst

-  Also note that the general behavior of :option:`-I` and ``INCLUDE`` is pretty much the same as of :option:`-I` with ``#include`` in the :command:`cpp` preprocessor, with regard to looking for header.gcc files and other such things.
+  Also note that the general behavior of :option:`-I` and ``INCLUDE`` is pretty much the same as of :option:`-I` with ``#include`` in the :command:`cpp` preprocessor, with regard to looking for :samp:`header.gcc` files and other such things.

-  This path is also used to search for .mod files when previously compiled modules are required by a ``USE`` statement.
+  This path is also used to search for :samp:`.mod` files when previously compiled modules are required by a ``USE`` statement.

   See :ref:`Options for Directory Search <directory-options>`, for information on the